JuanSebastianM/youtube-super-simple-webpack/README.md

+# Personal Version

+This is a custom version of the original repository by (LearnWebCode)[https://github.com/LearnWebCode/youtube-super-simple-webpack].

 # YouTube Super Simple webpack Example

 After cloning / downloading / forking this repoistory you just need to have a command-line pointing inside this overall directory and use the `npm install` command.
 This assumes you already have Node.js installed on your computer.